spectrocloud/librarium/docs/docs-content/automation/crossplane/crossplane.md

 These resources, called
 [Managed Resources (MR)](https://docs.crossplane.io/latest/concepts/managed-resources/#managed-resource-fields) within the Crossplane environment, are essentially Kubernetes Custom Resource Definitions (CRDs) that represent infrastructure resources as native Kubernetes objects.
-As Kubernetes objects, you can use standard commands like `kubectl describe` to interact with them.
+Because they are Kubernetes objects, you can interact with them using standard commands like `kubectl describe`.
 When users create a managed resource, Crossplane interacts with the infrastructure provider API to request the creation of the resource within the provider's environment.

 ## Palette Provider